milos85vasic/Apache-Factory/README.md

 }
 ```

-Where test2 represents account under which we initialized parent (main) proxy HTTPD instance.
+Where some_account represents account under which we initialized parent (main) proxy HTTPD instance.